-There are 34 clubs around New Zealand that are open to new membership.
-Anyone keen to give BMX racing a go, should visit a club.
-When there you can ask if they have rental bikes or bring you own.
+There are 32 clubs around New Zealand that are open to new membership.
+Anyone keen to give BMX racing a go should visit a club.
+When there you can ask if they have rental bikes or bring your own.
 As a starter, any bike will do.
-You can update you bike as you get more serious about the sport later.
+You can update your bike as you get more serious about the sport later.

-Click here to view the BMX clubs around New Zealand.
+See the official BMX New Zealand website to view the BMX clubs around New Zealand - www.bmxnz.co.nz

 BMX, an abbreviation for bicycle or bike motocross.
 BMX began when young cyclists rode motocross tracks for fun, racing and stunts, eventually evolving specialized BMX bikes and competitions.
 There are different types of BMX racing over a set course where the fastest across the finish wins or freestyle BMX which includes tricks and jumps that are judge on technical difficulty.

 Local clubs have helpful, knowledgeable people and often Clubs can supply rental bikes so you can try BMX and decide whether it’s something you’d like to do more.